Luri tribal insurgency in Pahlavi Iran: Background

-In 1912, Salar-od-Dowleh, brother of Mohammad Ali Shah, attempted to seize the Qajar throne by recruiting tribal warriors from the Kurds and Lurs.
-Although Salar-od-Dowleh was quickly defeated in Hamadan in May 1912, the revolt encouraged Kurds and Lurs to further rebel against the Iranian government.
-The Kurdish and Luri regions remained unstable, with control of cities very often shifting back and forth between the government and rebellious tribes.
+In 1912, Salar-od-Dowleh, brother of Mohammad Ali Shah Qajar, attempted to seize the Qajar throne by recruiting tribal warriors from Kurds and Lurs.
+Although Salar-od-Dowleh was quickly defeated in Hamadan in May 1912, the revolt encouraged Kurds and Lurs to further rebel against the Iranian government, and their regions remained unstable, with control of cities very often shifting back and forth between the government and rebellious tribes.
 The weakness of the Iranian military was further exacerbated by the deployment of troops to fight Simko Shikak.
+According to Claudius Rich, the Kurdish Jaff tribe protected sections of all tribes of Iranian Kurdistan and Luristan.

+History

 Immediately after becoming Minister of War in 1921, Reza Shah launched several campaigns against the Lur tribes, aiming to settle them, detribalize them, and bring them under direct state control.
-The 1920s and 1930s were full of conflict between Lurs and the Iranian government.
+The 1920s and 1930s were full of conflict between the Lurs and the Iranian government.
+Among the campaigns of Reza Shah were separate campaigns against the tribes of Lorestan, the Bakhtiari tribes, and the Boyer-Ahmadi and Mamasani tribes.
+Furthermore, the borderlands between the Lur tribes were historically dangerous and turbulent, as there were frequent clashes between the Luristani and Bakhtiari tribes, and between the Bakhtiari and Kuhgilu tribes.